Careers

 • 100% remote and no cost-of-living pay cuts.
 We want you to work where you work best and we are not going to "adjust" your pay if you move somewhere with a lower cost of living.

-• Generous PTO.
+• Flexible PTO.
 We trust everyone to take time off appropriately for themselves.
 We're pro-regular vacations - not taking regular breaks isn't good for individuals or the team.
-Once we have 20 employees, we will establish a more formal PTO policy.

 • Worry-free sick days.
 If you're sick, take the time off to get well.
 Just let your manager know as soon as practicable.